LeannAlexandra/LeannAlexandra/README.md

 - 👋 Hi, I’m @LeannAlexandra ...
 Proleptic Tech Billionaire goddess of Tech.
 - 👀 I’m interested in becoming a tech billionaire, jk, -> Neural Networks, Workplace Streamlining, Gamification of Learning and Work.
 (I want to use AI for equality and use the humans for living)
-- 🌱 I’m currently learning ...
-Neural Networks & Machine Learning,
+- 🌱 I’m currently learning the basics ... of OpenCV Neural Networks & Machine Learning,
 - 💞️ I’m looking to collaborate on ...
 Workplace Automation, Automation and Simplification of data-entry and basically gamification of education and
 - 📫 How to reach me ...
 Email.
 LeannAlexandraViolet@gmail.com